proinsias/proinsias.github.io/_posts/2021/2021-10-25-jupyter-view-notebook-in-terminal.md

 ---
 layout: single
-title: "Jupyter: View notebook in terminal"
+title: 'Jupyter: View notebook in terminal'
+excerpt: Via an open-source command line tool
 date: 2021-10-25 13:55
 modified: 2021-10-25 13:55
 categories: tips
 tags:
     - jupyter
     - tips
 ---

 You can use the command line tool